- SCU Home Page

 The RLC Program collaborates with various faculty across campus, coordinates the linked courses offered in each RLC, and facilitates other co-curricular initiatives.

 Dining Services provides various meal plan options for students.
-Additional information on meal plan options and campus dining venues can be found through this link, including options specifically for freshmen who live at home.
+Additional information on meal plan options and campus dining venues can be found through this link, including options specifically for first-year students who live at home.

 Steps to prepare you to join our community